StefanScherer/basebox-slave/README.md

 open http://10.100.50.4:2200/safeRestart
 ```

 Have a look at the Jenkins jobs, there you can see how I build the baseboxes and from with GitHub Repos they come from.
+See below for more details.

 ### Manage Jenkins configuration
 After each time you made changes to the global Jenkins configuration, plugins